 Again in June she sings her tune,

 Less melodious, if you hear a blood-curdling screech, it’s likely to be the dazzling blue and pink-plumaged Jay, Sgrech y coed, a member of the crow family.

 Bird-brains at Abergynolwyn

 As you approach Abergynolwyn station, the tree cover increases and you’ll begin to see more woodland birds.
-In the spring and summer, listen out for chiff-chaff, Siff-saff.
-Harbingers of spring, this warbler’s song is unmistakeable, although they’re difficult to spot in the canopy, a small, yellow-tinged brown bird.
-You might also hear the great tit, Titw Mawr, calling “Tea-cher, tea-cher, tea-cher”.
+In the spring and summer, listen out for Chiffchaff, Siff-saff.
+Harbingers of spring, this warbler’s song is unmistakable, although they’re difficult to spot in the canopy, a small, yellow-tinged brown bird.
+You might also hear the Great Tit, Titw Mawr, calling “Tea-cher, tea-cher, tea-cher”.

 Garlic at Nant Gwernol

 The last section of the line travels through some lovely deciduous woodland.
 In the spring in the damp areas, there’s carpets of the small greeny-yellow golden saxifrage, Tormaen melyn, as well as the delicately veined wood sorrel, Suran y Coed, nestling in the moss and leaves.

 If you alight at Nant Gwernol station in the spring and cross over the bridge, you might notice a strong smell of garlic …..
 This area boasts large clumps of the pretty white-flowered wild garlic, known as Ramsons in English and Craf y Geifr in Welsh.

 The woodland here is managed by the Woodland Trust, who were supported in its purchase by the Talyllyn Railway and the local community.
 The valley is a special habitat, and if you look carefully, you might spot a Treecreeper, Cropiedydd, creeping up a tree and feeding in the moss and crevices.